Eastern Bluebird Project

 Annually, wildlife watchers and bird lovers are taught how to select the right habitat for bluebirds, how and where to mount the nest boxes, how and when to monitor the nesting process and keep accurate records.

 Correct habitat, careful monitoring and record keeping are the most critical elements.
 With these considerations respected, raising cavity nesters can be a gratifying experience.
-Other constructive native cavity nesters, who benefit from this program and the addition of artificial cavities, are Tree Swallows, chickadees, nuthatches and Great Crested Flycatchers.
-Wrens, also native, can create havoc by puncturing or removing eggs of other birds.
-Also disastrous to a nest box trail are House Sparrows (Passer domesticus), imported, who will kill anything in order to take over a nest box and European Starlings (Sturnus vulgaris), another import, who will oust any occupant where the entrance hole is large enough to permit their entrance.
+Other constructive native cavity nesters, who benefit from this program and the addition of artificial cavities, are Tree Swallow, Black-capped Chickadee, Red-breasted Nuthatch and Great Crested Flycatcher.
+House Wren, also native, can create havoc by puncturing or removing eggs of other birds.
+Also disastrous to a nest box trail are House Sparrow (Passer domesticus), imported, who will kill anything in order to take over a nest box and European Starling (Sturnus vulgaris), another import, who will oust any occupant where the entrance hole is large enough to permit their entrance.

 Essential information and guidelines